se-edu/learningresources/contents/dart/Dart.md

 Extending classes, especially core classes like `String`, could be quite tricky if not impossible without extension methods.
 However, in Dart, you can easily customize the behavior of built-in classes like so.
 Extension methods in Dart have even more interesting stuff like [generic support](https://dart.dev/guides/language/extension-methods#implementing-generic-extensions).

 ### Benefit: Named parameters
 This is what makes Dart code look like JavaScript code (or JSON-like, as mentioned before).
-In languages like Java, the order of a function's parameters is specified by the function's definition, and when the function is called, if you only look at the function call, it might be difficult for you to figure out what those parameters mean.
-One classic example is the `put(K key, V value)` method of the `Map<K, V>` interface in Java - if you only see `m.put(1, 2)`, can you tell with confidence, which one is key?
+In languages like Java, the order of a function's parameters is specified by the function's definition, and if you only look at the function call, it might be difficult for you to figure out what those parameters mean.
+One classic example is the `put(K key, V value)` method of  `Map<K, V>` interface in Java - if you only see `m.put(1, 2)`, can you tell which one is key without prior knowledge?

 That's when named parameters become handy: